Hamburg-Altona–Kiel railway

+The Hamburg-Altona–Kiel railway (historic name: The King Christian VIII Baltic Railway) is one of the most important main line railways of the states of Schleswig-Holstein and Hamburg in Northern Germany.
+The line runs through the region of Holstein and connects the cities of Hamburg, Elmshorn, Neumünster and Kiel.
+The 105 km long standard gauge double track electrified railway line is now owned by DB Netz.

+The railway line opened in 1844 to connect the cities of Altona and Kiel, at the time the two largest cities in the Duchy of Holstein then under Danish rule.
+It is the oldest railway line in the current state of Schleswig-Holstein, one of the first railways in Germany, and the first to reach the Baltic Sea.
+When it opened, it was also the first railway in Denmark and its dependencies.

 Route

-The route begins at the terminal station of Hamburg-Altona.
-This line runs parallel to the route of Hamburg S-Bahn lines S3 and S21.
+The distance measuring starts at the line's original terminus in Altona, of which the station building is now the town hall of the urban borough of Altona.
+However, today the route begins at the terminal station of Hamburg-Altona, which was built a few hundred meters to the north of the old station in 1898.
+From there the line runs north, parallel to the route of Hamburg S-Bahn lines S3 and S21.

 The first stop on the main line is Pinneberg, which provides interchange with the S-Bahn.
 The Marsh Railway to the North Sea coast and the line to Henstedt-Ulzburg branch from Elmshorn.

 Further north in Neumünster the line connects to Flensburg, to Heide and Büsum and to Bad Oldesloe.
 Freight and express trains to Scandinavia do not continue towards Kiel, but instead run on the continuously electrified line from Neumünster to the Danish border at Flensburg.
 Regional services run from Kiel to Lübeck and to Flensburg.

 History

 The line was built by the Altona-Kiel Railway Company (Altona-Kieler Eisenbahn-Gesellschaft, AKE).
-Construction commenced in 1842 and the line opened on 18 September 1844.
-The company's operations were taken over by the Prussian state railways in 1884.
+Construction commenced in 1842 and was completed in 1844.
+The line opened on King Christian VIII's birthday, the 18 September 1844.
+The railway was operated by the AKE until the company's operations were taken over by the Prussian state railways in 1884.

 The opening of the Hamburg-Altona link line in 1866 made it possible for the first time for trains from Kiel to Hamburg Hauptbahnhof.
 However, the facilities at Kiel could not handle main line trains suitable for operations to Hamburg.
 Moreover, the older residents of Holstein preferred to travel to the Holstein town of Altona, rather than the "big city" of Hamburg.

 On 24 September 1995, the 109 kilometre long line was put into electric operations.
 The travel time between Hamburg and Kiel was shortened by up to 38 minutes.
 For the first time, two pairs of Intercity-Express trains served Kiel daily.